 I’ve said it before, and I’ll say it again… I love Malaysian food.

 I have heard that Penang food is famous (amongst other things of course!).
-So of course when I was planning to head to Penang, my stomach was already grumbling with excitement about all the delicious Penang food I was going to have.
+So of course when I was planning to head to Penang, my stomach was already grumbling with excitement about all the Penang Street Food that I was going to enjoy on the Penang Food Tour that I was booked on.

-I linked up with Food Tour Malaysia, who run food tours around Malaysia.
-When I was in Kuala Lumpur (KL), my Dad and I joined their tour in KL and it was a great experience.
+I joined Food Tour Malaysia, who run food tours around Malaysia.
+When I was in Kuala Lumpur (KL), my Dad and I joined their food tour in KL and it was a great experience.
 The tour in KL focused on places where the locals eat, which is exactly the kind of experience I wanted.
-The tour avoided tourist traps, and they focused on good food which was authentic.
+The tour avoided tourist traps, and they focused on good street food which was authentic.

-And so I joined their Penang food tour, because I knew that I was going to get a more authentic local experience.
-Plus, I’ll even get to try foods that I probably wouldn’t even have known of.
-Here’s an overview of my Penang food experience with Food Tour Malaysia.
+And so I joined their Penang food tour, because I knew that I was going to get a more authentic local experience and learn about the best food in Penang.
+Plus, I’ll even get to try an array of Penang street food that I probably wouldn’t even have known of.
+So without further ado, here’s my Penang food tour experience with Food Tour Malaysia.

 The Penang Food Tour Experience